Email marketing is still one of the most effective ways to reach and engage customers.

 Why Businesses Take Email Seriously

-Through email marketing, businesses can improve:
+Through email marketing, businesses can improve the following:

 - Acquisition